Stadio Olimpico Grande Torino: The post-war municipal stadium

-With the construction of Stadio delle Alpi biggest and more modern, the Communale Stadium was used less and less, only accommodating the Juventus coaching activities (until 2003) and, from 2004, those of Turin.
+With the construction of bigger and more modern Stadio delle Alpi, the Communale Stadium was used less, only accommodating the Juventus coaching activities (until 2003) and, from 2004, those of Torino.

 Reconstruction for the 2006 Winter Olympics

-In 1998, when Turin was bidding to host the 2006 Winter Olympics, the Stadium and its surroundings were originally planned to be involved in the event, as the opening and closing ceremonies are originally scheduled for the Stadio Delle Alpi and a multiuse arena was planned to be built in another neighborhood of the city.Eventually, the city ended up winning the bid process and when the plans were executed it was realized that they would not be viable.In this way, several possibilities were studied, but like other cities that hosted the Games, it was decided to rehabilitate the City's Municipal Stadium, which was in terrible conditions.And this involved building a new multipurpose arena in the area next to an outdoor pool that was only used in the summer months.
+In 1998, when Turin was bidding to host the 2006 Winter Olympics, the Stadium and its surroundings were originally planned to be involved in the event, as the opening and closing ceremonies are originally scheduled for the Stadio Delle Alpi and a multiuse arena was planned to be built in another neighborhood of the city.
+Eventually, the city ended up winning the bid process and when the plans were executed it was realized that they would not be viable.In this way, several possibilities were studied, but like other cities that hosted the Games, it was decided to rehabilitate the City's Municipal Stadium, which was in terrible conditions.
+And this involved building a new multipurpose arena in the area next to an outdoor pool that was only used in the summer months.